airbus-cyber/graylog-plugin-correlation-count/README.md

 ## Build

-This project is using Maven 3 and requires Java 8 or higher.
+This project requires Java 17 JDK.

 * Clone this repository.
+* Clone [graylog2-server](https://github.com/Graylog2/graylog2-server) repository next to this repository.
+* Build Graylog2-server with `./mvnw compile -DskipTests=true` (in graylog2-server folder)
-* Run `mvn package` to build a JAR file.
+* Run `./mvnw package` to build a JAR file (in this project folder).
-* Optional: Run `mvn jdeb:jdeb` and `mvn rpm:rpm` to create a DEB and RPM package respectively.
+* Optional: Run `./mvnw org.vafer:jdeb:jdeb` and `./mvnw rpm:rpm` to create a DEB and RPM package respectively.
 * Copy generated JAR file in target directory to your Graylog plugin directory.
 * Restart the Graylog.

+A docker to build can be generated from [Dockerfile](https://github.com/airbus-cyber/graylog-plugin-logging-alert/blob/master/build_docker/Dockerfile).

 ## License